Airtable/airtable.js/README.md

 Then open http://localhost:8000/ in your browser.

-Airtable.js is compatiable with browsers supported by Airtable App.
+Airtable.js is compatible with browsers supported by the Airtable web app.
 See the [techincal requirements](https://support.airtable.com/hc/en-us/articles/217990018) for more details.

 # Configuration